 Capt.
 John Miller – Saving Private Ryan (1998)

 Miller realizes the assignment is dangerous and will put his men in serious danger.
-At the same time, Miller is a strong leader who understands his primary mission is to perform his duty.
-While he loses soldiers, he is successful in saving Ryan.
+At the same time, he’s a strong leader who understands his primary mission is to perform his duty.
+Despite losing soldiers, he is successful in saving Ryan.
 While dying from gunshot wounds, Miller tells Ryan to make the most of the sacrifice made by him and the others in the unit.

 In 1949’s Twelve O’Clock High, Gregory Peck portrays Frank Savage.
 Savage, a brigadier general, has recently taken over the 918th Bomb Group at Archbury.
 Due to a number of crashes and deaths, the unit is suffering from extremely low morale, and the previous commander essentially stopped disciplining his men.